mlflow/mlflow-website/website/blog/2024-04-17-release-candidates.md

 ## How It Works

-Starting from MLflow 2.13.0, new MLflow major and minor releases will be tagged as release candidates in PyPI two weeks before they are officially released.
+Starting from MLflow 2.13.0, new MLflow major and minor releases will be tagged as release candidates (e.g., `2.13.0rc0`) in PyPI two weeks before they are officially released.

 The release candidate process involves several key stages: